slashtube/ControllerDriver/README.md

-# GamecubeDriver
+# ControllerDriver
-A linux driver for the gamecube controller made using the Linux USB and Input subsystems.
+A linux driver for the controller made using the Linux USB and Input subsystems.

 This project has an educational purpose, I do not recommend using it in place of the already installed drivers.